wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    10. Develop the data classification security awareness program.
    * Security administrator maintains security devices and software, including firewalls, antivirus software, etc.
    <br /><br />

-REMEMBER: A land attack sends a spoofed TCP SYN packet with the target host’s IP address and an open port as both the source and the destination to the target host on an open port.

 Dedicated security mode employs a single classification level.